selendra/selendra-sdk/rust/README.md

 A comprehensive, production-ready Rust SDK for interacting with the Selendra blockchain ecosystem.

+## ⚠️ Security Notice

+**IMPORTANT:** Never commit private keys or sensitive data to version control.
+Use environment variables for secrets.
+See `.env.example` for configuration.

 ## Overview

 The Selendra SDK provides a unified interface for interacting with both Substrate and EVM chains within the Selendra ecosystem.
 It's built as an enhancement to the existing `selendra_client`, adding comprehensive EVM support while maintaining full backward compatibility.